sam-k/malaria-mosquito-analysis/README.md

-# malaria-mosquito-analysis
+# malaria-spat21-analysis
-Cleaning and preliminary analysis of mosquito and qPCR data.
+Cleaning and preliminary analysis of descriptive and qPCR data from human blood and mosquitoes.

 Part of the [Spatial R21 project](https://sites.duke.edu/taylorlab/projects/#MolEpi), which investigates the molecular epidemiology of *P. falciparum* transmission in Western Kenya.

-## Preliminary data management
+## Preliminary mosquito data management

 ### Processing data
 - Standardize column names and sample IDs of all datasets.